rainlab/location-plugin/README.md

 - [Get a Google API key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 Copy the key and enter it in the **Settings > Location settings** area.
-If you find the address finder is not working, you may need to [enable the Places Web Service](https://console.developers.google.com/apis/api/places_backend/overview?project=_).
+If you find the address finder is not working, you may need to enable the [Places API](https://console.developers.google.com/apis/api/places_backend/overview?project=_) and the [Maps JavaScript API](https://console.developers.google.com/apis/api/maps_backend/overview?project=_).

 ### Add Country and State to any model